 Michael is a combat veteran and a retired senior Army noncommissioned officer with over 20 years of active military service.
 He has worked as a marketing consultant, banker, freelance writer, magazine publisher, and internet broadband service provider.
-He is an incorrigible word-maker-upperer who enjoys skiing, traveling, playing Scrabble, and raising koi.
+He is an incorrigible word-maker-upperer who enjoys skiing, traveling, playing Scrabble, researching geoglyphs, and raising koi.
 He currently resides near Wichita Falls, Texas.

 [ If the following sounds like something I may have written in a snit, it’s probably only because it’s something I wrote in a snit.
 I’m over it now, but I hate to waste a good snit. ]